 Drug resistance

-Chloroquine was a remarkable antimalarial compound and was active against all four species known to cause malaria in humans.
+Chloroquine was a remarkable antimalarial compound and was active against all four species known to cause malaria in humans at that time.
 It was cheap and effective.
 Resistance to chloroquine was noticed from the late 1950 and subsequently spread across the world from the epicenters of Columbia and eastern Thailand [7].
 The widespread emergence of resistance of P. falciparum to chloroquine was a major cause of the persistently high rates of morbidity and mortality by the close of the last century.
 Other drugs such as sulphadoxine-pyrimethamine experienced such widespread resistance and contributed to the poor outcomes of malaria.
 Since 2001 the WHO has recommended artemisinin-based combination therapy (ACT), a combined regimen of artemisinin and a longer acting partner drug, as the treatment of choice for falciparum malaria [8].
 Since the introduction of the ACTs, there has been an improvement in treatment outcomes of malaria.
 Most of the successes chalked up over the past 10 years especially in sub Saharan Africa can be attributed to the successful adoption of ACT and the other programmes such as rapid diagnostic testing, indoor residual spraying (IRS) and insecticide treated bednets (ITN)[9].

 Unfortunately, the old problem of resistance emerged.
 The first hints of resistance were observed in western Cambodia and south-eastern Thailand [10, 11].
 The major challenge is to prevent the spread of resistance strains especially to Africa.
-If not controlled, artemisinin will suffer the same fate of other antimalarial drugs which will prove disastrous in the fight to eradicate malaria.
+If not controlled, artemisinin will suffer the same fate as chloroquine, and this will be disastrous in the fight to eradicate malaria.

 Asymptomatic parasitaemia